dsebastien/softwareArchitectureNotes/graphql.md

           }
       }
       ```
+  * hides the details of the back-end architecture from the front-end

+  * the schema can be written in GraphQL schema language
 * clients easily choose what they data get
+  * they define the response
+    * each call fetches exactly what is needed, no less, no more
   * including what they get after a mutation \(i.e., create, update or delete operation\)
   * responsibility swapped to the client side